 - Screwdrivers (flat and Philips head)

 Make sure you read the customer’s review before you make a choice.
-You could get a tool with more or less functions, depending on the other items you have in your survival bag.
+You could get a tool with more or fewer functions, depending on the other items you have in your survival bag.

-When it comes to survival knives the options are endless and you have to choose a knife that fits your needs.
+When it comes to survival knives, the options are endless and you have to choose a knife that fits your needs.
 A knife can be used for anything, for slicing, cutting, piercing, etc. It can also be a good self-defense item if you know how to use it.
-You should at least know how the shape of the blade influences the use of the knife.
-You also have to inquire about the material the blade and the handle are made off and so on.
+You should at least see how the shape of the blade influences the use of the knife.
+You also have to inquire about the material the blade and the handle is made off and so on.
 I have a knife that has a fire starter and a whistle incorporated into the sheath.
 It also has a pull through sharpener that keeps it in good shape.
-There are some people that can survive in the wild with just a knife.
+Some people can survive in the wild with just a knife.

 You should also read: Why blade matters when picking the perfect knife

-A cross bow is an item that many survivalists love and for good reason!
-It can be used for many things and it’s especially good for hunting because it’s silent and you don’t waste any ammo (you can retrieve the bolts).
+A crossbow is an item that many survivalists love and for a good reason!
+It can be used for many things and it’s especially useful for hunting because it’s silent and you don’t waste any ammo (you can retrieve the bolts).
 It’s an item that can be used for defense or offensive actions without giving away your position.
 A crossbow can be used even for fishing and there are many videos on YouTube of people doing so.
-There are powerful crossbows on the market that are no toys and you should learn how to use it, if you purchase one.
+There are powerful crossbows on the market that are no toys and you should learn how to use it if you purchase one.
 Practice shooting with your crossbow.

-The items listed above are an important and useful addition for every survival bag.
-Even though there are many ways you can use some of them to obtain water I still have to add one more.
+The items listed above are a valuable and useful addition to every survival bag.
+Even though there are many ways you can use some of them to obtain water, I still have to add one more.